-Daniel is a very in-demand sideman, performing in many well regarded jazz groups in Boston and beyond.
-He has been a member of the Grammy nominated jazz/latin/Ethiopian ensemble, The Either/Orchestra, since 2006.
+Rosenthal is an in-demand sideman, performing in many well regarded jazz groups in Boston and beyond.
+He has been a member of the Grammy nominated 10-piece jazz ensemble, The Either/Orchestra, since 2006.
 With the E/O, Daniel has performed at stages throughout North America, Europe and Africa.
 He is a member of Charlie Kohlhase's Explorers Club, Ayn Inserto's Jazz Orchestra, the Bathysphere Big Band (co-led by Pandelis Karayorgis and Jorrit Dijkstra), and the wedding band, The Sultans.
-Daniel is also a member of the Composers Collective, co-led by Allan Chase and Bruno Raberg.
+Dan is also a member of the Composers Collective, co-led by Allan Chase and Bruno Raberg.

-Daniel grew up in a musical family in Guilford, CT and went on to study music at the New England Conservatory, earning his B.A. and M.M. in jazz performance.
+Daniel grew up in a musical family in Guilford, CT (first gigs at age 10 with the family band) and went on to study music at the New England Conservatory, earning his B.A. and M.M. in jazz performance.
 At NEC, Daniel studied improvisation and composition with Steve Lacy, Bob Brookmeyer, John McNeil, and Jerry Bergonzi.
 He studied classical trumpet for four years with long-time Boston Symphony Orchestra principal trumpeter, Charles Schlueter.
 Daniel has also studied trumpet technique with Laurie Frink and Steve Emory.
-Aside from music, Daniel received his certification to teach the Alexander Technique from the Alexander Technique Training Center in Newton, MA, under the direction of Ruth Kilroy.
-(If you're not familiar with the Alexander Technique, please check it out.
-It is very helpful for performers!)
+Dan received his certification to teach the Alexander Technique from the Alexander Technique Training Center in Newton, MA, under the direction of Ruth Kilroy.

 Daniel has performed with Eithiopian music legends, Mulatu Atstatke, Mahmoud Ahmed, Getachew Mekurya, and Alemayehu Eshete.
 He has also shared the stage with such jazz icons as Steve Lacy, Anthony Braxton, Joe Morris, Allan Chase, Bob Brookmeyer, Medeski Martin and Wood, George Garzone, Sean Jones, Ben Monder, Miguel Zenon, Josh Roseman, Curtis Hasselbring, Matt Wilson, John Carlson, Tony Malaby, Charlie Kohlhase, Yoron Israel, Jason Palmer, Pandelis Karayorgis, Noah Preminger, Godwin Louis, Taylor Ho Bynum, and many others.